TTimothyR/petcollectorsreborn/README.md

 Well well well...

-Now that you are here, there are 2 options.
+Now that you are here, there are 2 options. <br />
-1 - You were curious and checked my github profile
+1 - You were curious and checked my github profile <br />
-2 - Since I use VSC you thought I synced my files with github
+2 - Since I use VSC you thought I synced my files with github <br />

 If your option is 1, have a nice day and thanks for checking out my profile.